jobsort/jobsort/leetcode/rotate-string.md

----
-name: "Rotate String"
-title: "LeetCode Rotate String Solution"
-description: 'Solution for given two strings s and goal, return true if and only if s can become goal after some number of shifts on s.
-A shift on s consists of moving the leftmost character of s to the rightmost position.
-For example, if s = "abcde", then it will be "bcdea" after one shift.'
-published: "2021-12-04 PDT"
-modified: "2021-12-04 PDT"
----

 # Rotate String Problem & Solution

 Given two strings `s` and `goal`, return true if and only if `s` can become `goal` after some number of shifts on `s`.